wso2-attic/kubernetes-artifacts/wso2dss/README.md

 # Kubernetes Artifacts for WSO2 Data Services Server #
-The Kubernetes Artifacts provides the resources and instructions to deploy the built docker images of WSO2 products in Kubernetes.
+The Kubernetes Artifacts provide the resources and instructions to deploy WSO2 Data Services Server on Kubernetes.

 ## Try it out
-Quick steps to run WSO2 Data Services Server default profile docker image on Kubernetes
+Quick steps to run WSO2 Data Services Server default profile Docker image on Kubernetes

 * Prerequisites
-    - Ensure default profile of Data Services Server docker is built and loaded in the Kubernetes node.
+    - Ensure default profile of Data Services Server Docker image is built and loaded in the Kubernetes node.
-    Instructions on how to build Data Services Server docker image and load into the Kubernetes node is explained in [Dockerfile for WSO2 Data Services Server](https://github.com/wso2/dockerfiles/tree/master/wso2dss/README.md#building-the-docker-images).
+    Instructions on how to build Data Services Server Docker image and load it to the Kubernetes node is explained in [Dockerfile for WSO2 Data Services Server](https://github.com/wso2/dockerfiles/tree/master/wso2dss/README.md#building-the-docker-images).

 * Deploying default profile
-    - Ensure that `host` in the `deploy.sh` is set correctly to the node IP  .
+    - Ensure that `host` in the `deploy.sh` is set correctly to the node IP.
+Alternatively you can pass the correct host IP as an argument with `-h` option.
-      Else you can pass the correct host IP as an argument with -h option.
+      Else you can pass the correct host IP as an argument with `-h` option.
     - Execute `deploy.sh` script and provide the deployment details.
         + `./deploy.sh -d 'default'`

 * Access management console
-    - Add an `etc/hosts` entry in your local machine for `<kubernetes_node_ip> dss.wso2.com`.
+    - Add an `/etc/hosts` entry in your local machine for `<kubernetes_node_ip> dss.wso2.com`.
 For example:
         + `172.17.8.102       dss.wso2.com`
     - To access the management console.
         +  `https://dss.wso2.com:32002/carbon`.
 For example, `https://dss.wso2.com:32002/carbon`.